Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 * Translating the ERA-interim GRIB files into intermediate file format the MetGrid will read.
 Note that it does NOT cut down the data according to the domain specification yet.

-* Link the Vtable using `ln -sf ungrib/Variable_Tables/<name_of_Vtable> Vtable`.
-Execute these steps within the folder `Build_WRF/WPS/`.
+* Link the Vtable using `ln -sf ungrib/Variable_Tables/<name_of_Vtable> Vtable` Execute these steps within the folder `Build_WRF/WPS/`.
-* Link the location of downloaded data using `./link_grib.csh <path_to_data>`.
-NOTE: Make sure to link the files, not just the folder.
+* Link the location of downloaded data using `./link_grib.csh <path_to_data> .(here)` NOTE: Make sure to link the files, not just the folder.
 There is no need to put a '\*' following the directory in the above command.
 The script will automatically grab all of the files beginning with the given prefix.
 This step should create several links of the format `GRIBFILE.AAA`.

 * Edit the `&share` part of [namelist.wps](http://www2.mmm.ucar.edu/wrf/users/namelist_best_prac_wps.html) file.
 The current run specifications should always be stored as `namelist.wps` (in `Build_WRF/WPS/`).
 Therefore, backup the original and keep renaming the completed runs.
   * `&share`